-(d) Segment reporting
+d.
+Segment reporting

-The consolidated entity operates in one business and geographical segment, being a used automotive lending business in Australia.
+The consolidated entity operates predominantly in one business and geographical segment, being an automotive lending business in Australia.

-(e) Foreign currency translation
+e.
+Foreign currency translation

 Functional and presentation currency

 Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
 The consolidated financial statements are presented in Australian dollar (\$), which is Investors Central Limited's functional and presentation currency.